 Copying Images Between Albums

 Dragging images from one album to another puts those images in a new album without removing them from the first album.
-For example, you may have photos of people in your Paris Travel album and also want those photos in your People album
+For example, you may have photos of people in your Paris Travel album and want those photos in your People album.

 Removing Files from Albums

-Removing an image from an album is easy, and after doing so the image file will remain in its original folder on your hard drive and in your Catalog.
+Removing an image from an album is easy; after doing so, the image file will remain in its original folder on your hard drive and in your Catalog.